What Are Input Tax Credits (GST Canada)?

 There are also different methods to calculate ITCs for meals and entertainment expenses.
 One method is to claim 50% of the actual GST or HST paid on such expenses during the reporting period.
 Using this method means you do not have to make any adjustments at the end of the fiscal year.
 Another method is to claim 100% of these expenses throughout the year and then adjust for the excess claimed during your first reporting period for the following fiscal year.

 If the CRA has claimed that you did not properly calculate or claim an Input Tax Credit and is looking to reassess your return or potentially audit your business, you will want to have a professional on your side.
-The team at Farber is made up of experienced legal, accounting, and former CRA employees who understand how to effectively negotiate and communicate with the agency.
+The tax lawyers are made up of experienced legal, accounting, and former CRA employees who understand how to effectively negotiate and communicate with the agency.
 Making a mistake during the course of an investigation, reassessment, or audit can have serious consequences.
-Rather than struggle with complex CRA processes and difficult CRA agents, contact us today.
-Our team will be more than happy to assist you and work to resolve your tax situation.
+Rather than struggle with complex CRA processes and difficult CRA agents, contact tax lawyers to solve your tax issue.

 Debt Settlement Resources & Articles